sysprog21/vwifi/README.md

 which works together with FullMAC drivers.
 Currently, vwifi supports both Station Mode and Host AP Mode, and is well-equipped with WPA/WPA2 security facilities.
 This enables users to set up a wireless environment using vwifi, hostapd (in HostAP mode interface), and wpa_supplicant (in station mode interface).

+Furthermore, when running on hypervisors like Qemu, `vwifi` becomes a `virtio-net` driver and has the capability to do inter-guest communication.
+To test `vwifi` with the virtio feature, [click here](#Testing-environment-(virtio)) to jump to the virtio section below.

 ## Prerequisite

 The following packages must be installed before building `vwifi`.